-2. Finding Cheap Flights to Budapest
+Finding cheap flights to Budapest

 Our flight to Budapest was with Wizz Air and it was pretty cheap.
-We paid roughly 120 euro for a return ticket for two people.
+We paid roughly 120 euros for a return ticket for two people.
 Wizz Air is a low-cost European airline (Hungarian actually), and like all the low-cost companies, it’s cheap only if you don’t need anything else but the flight ticket.

-This means, you pay the lower price if you are only travelling with a small hand luggage (for Wizz Air the size is 40x30x20 cm, basically a small backpack) and nothing else, no additional purse.
-If you want to travel with another hand luggage, there is an additional fee, if you want a checked-in luggage, there is another fee, and so is if you wish to choose your seat on the plane.
+This means, you pay the lower price if you are only traveling with small hand luggage (for Wizz Air the size is 40x30x20 cm, basically a small backpack) and nothing else, no additional purse.
+If you want to travel with another hand luggage, there is an additional fee, if you want checked-in luggage, there is another fee, and so is if you wish to choose your seat on the plane.

-So, if you are travelling with someone you want to sit close to or you have a larger suitcase to check in, the price will easily reach the one of a normal airline where these services are usually included in a basic ticket.
+So, if you are traveling with someone you want to sit close to or you have a larger suitcase to check in, the price will easily reach the one of a normal airline where these services are usually included in a basic ticket.

 We were going for a few days so travelling with only a small backpack was more than enough.